 TRAINING FOR MENTAL TOUGHNESS

-Let’s face it, most of us are exercising for our physical goals, and that makes sense.
-However, so much more can come from training.
-There seems to be something missing, and that is training for mental toughness.
-You can become the strongest, or the fittest individual, but if you are mentally weak, how will you deal with what life throws at you?
-Yes, that is what this is about: training for life.
+Let’s face it, most of us are exercising for our physical goals.
+There is so much more that can come from training, however.
+Training for mental toughness!
+You can become the strongest or the fittest individual, but if you are mentally weak, how will you deal with what life throws at you?
+That is what this blog is about: training for life!

-You have to realize, when you decide to train with mental toughness as a priority, you will be your worst enemy.
+You have to realize that when you train for mental toughness, you will be your own worst enemy.
 You are going to have to curve your thought process.
-Most throughout the day will mentally drain themselves procrastinating or finding excuses on why they can miss their mentally challenging training session.
-An excuse is an excuse!
-There may be legitimate reason for missing a workout, but do not use your age, time, how tired you are, how sore you are etc. In fact, when you complete a miserable workout at your lowest, most tired point, that is when you will get the most mental strength out of it.
+Most people, throughout the day, will mentally drain themselves by procrastinating or finding excuses as to why they can miss their mentally challenging training session.
+An excuse is an excuse.
+There may be legitimate reasons for missing a workout but do not use your age, time, fatigue or soreness as an excuse.
+In fact, when you complete a miserable workout at your lowest and most tired is when you will get the most mental strength out of your time.
 Your mind can get you to do inconceivable things.

-Just as you train your muscles to get stronger, so you must train your will, or perseverance to get stronger.
-And guess what?
-One of the best ways to activate your will is to workout.
+Just as you train your muscles to get stronger, you must train your will, or perseverance to get stronger.
+One of the best ways to activate your will is to train.
 Your mind will give up sooner than your body; it is the weak point.
-Create a strong will, and you will do more than you thought you could.
+Create a strong will and you will do more than you thought you could.

-Now the cool thing about this is, becoming mentally tough in the gym will translate over to your daily life.
-You shouldn’t think of your strength by only what you can do in the gym.
-Just as you activate your will in the gym, you will activate your will outside of the gym.
-If your will becomes relentless in the gym, it will become relentless outside the gym.
-It is indifferent to the situation, whether it’s setting a PR in the gym, or facing a life threatening situation, it will bring forth the full fury of your mental strength to face it.
-You must let your will do the same thing for either situation; be relentless and overcome the mess you are in.
-By training your will often in the gym it will become readily available to be called on at all times.
+Being mentally tough in the gym will translate to your daily life.
+You should not think of your strength in terms of only what you can do in the gym.
+Just as you activate your will in the gym, you will activate it outside of the gym.
+If your will becomes relentless in the gym, it will become relentless outside of the gym.
+It is indifferent to the situation; whether it is setting a PR in the gym or facing a life threatening situation.
+It will bring forth the fury of your mental strength.
+You must let your will do the same thing for either situation.
+Be relentless and overcome the mess you are in.
+By training your will often in the gym, it will become readily available to be called on at all times.

 What kind of training does it take?
-The good thing is you don’t have to scrap your regular training protocol.
-You can just add at least one mental strength training session a week in.
-They are not long either, maybe as short as 3 minutes, but they are very mentally challenging.
+The good thing is, you don’t have to scrap your regular training protocol.
+You can just add at least one mental strength training session in a week.
+They are not long, maybe as short as 3 minutes, but they are very mentally challenging.
 Here are some examples:

-- 12 for 20: Pick a weight you normally use for 12 on squat and don’t rack it until you get 20.
+- 12 for 20: Pick a weight your normally use for 12 on the squat and don’t rack it until you get 20.

 - 3-2-1 back squats: With 35-50% of max, squat as many reps as you can in 3 minutes without racking the weight.
-Take 2 minutes of break, then do as many reps again as you can in 2 minutes, take a 1 minute break, then do as many reps as you can in 1 minute.
+Take a 2 minute break and then do as many reps again as you can in 2 minutes.
+Take a 1 minute break and then do as many reps as you can in 1 minute.

-- Front squats + prowler: Do a heavy set of 6 reps, go right into the prowler, 3 times through no rest.
+- Front squats + Prowler: Do a heavy set of 6 reps, go right into the prowler, 3 times through with no rest.

-- Tire flips + sledge hammer: Tire flips down and back, right into 15 sledge hammer hits, 3 sets no rest.
+- Tire flips = Sledge hammer: Tire flips down and back, right into 15 sledge hammer hits.
+Do 3 sets with no rest.

 Those are just some examples of mentally challenging routines that you can do anytime.
-At first try to do something like this once a week.
+First, try to do something like this once a week.
 You can do your own thing, just make sure it challenges you mentally.
-They will be hard, but once you can knock these out by keeping your mind energized while your body wants to give up, then you are on your way to becoming mentally tough.
+They will be hard but once you can knock these out by keeping your mind energized when your body wants to give up – you are on your way to becoming mentally tough!